strapi/strapi/packages/plugins/sentry/README.md

 ## Disabling for non-production environments

-The plugin will only send errors to Sentry when the `dsn` config property is set.
-If the `dsn` property is set to a nil value, the Sentry plugin will still be available to use in the running Strapi instance, but the service it will not actually send errors to Sentry.
+If the `dsn` property is set to a nil value (`null` or `undefined`) while `enabled` is true, the Sentry plugin will be available to use in the running Strapi instance, but the service will not actually send errors to Sentry.
+That allows you to write code that runs on every environment without additional checks, but only send errors to Sentry in production.

 When you start Strapi with a nil `dsn` config property, the plugin will print a warning:
 `info: @strapi/plugin-sentry is disabled because no Sentry DSN was provided`